 Ann C. Bagley, FAICP

 Ann Cooke Bagley, FAICP, a community planner and consultant, has long focused on comprehensive plans, park development, and training planning commissioners.
-A practicing planner for more than 30 years, she has worked in both the public and private sector primarily for small to medium size cities.
+A practicing planner for more than 30 years, she has worked in both the public and private sectors primarily for small to medium size cities.
 Bagley currently serves on the national board of the American Planning Association as a board member elected at large and as the Planning Official Development Officer for APA Texas.
-She is completing her fourth term on the Dallas City Plan Commission where she is chair of the Transportation committee and on the Zoning Ordinance Advisory Committee.
+She is completing her fourth term on the Dallas City Plan Commission where she is chair of the Transportation Committee and on the Zoning Ordinance Advisory Committee.

 Jury Member